 What resources are available to find services for older adults?

-- The Eldercare Locator, 1.800.677.1116, provides access to state and local organizations and services addressing a range of concerns, including housing, transportation, elder abuse prevention, and more
+The Eldercare Locator, 1.800.677.1116, provides access to state and local area agencies on aging, as well as community-based organizations and services addressing a range of concerns, including housing, transportation, elder abuse prevention, and more.

 What types of food programs are available for rural seniors?